alesr/alesr.github.io/_posts/2025-02-2-job-quest.md

 *This new chapter and the intention of going back to a long-term employment feels like a time for reflection.*

 As I've gathered experience over the years, I've been always curious about how the incredibly talented colleagues I met along the way managed to stay motivated to keep learning and pushing forward.
 The *grind is real*; there's always another sprint after the next one.
-That's how I realize that to stay engaged, I need to be in a domain that excites me, where there are plenty of different skills to develop (not only coding ones), and opportunities to contribute in diverse ways.
+That's how I realized that to stay engaged, I need to be in a domain that excites me, where there are plenty of different skills to develop (not only coding ones), and opportunities to contribute in diverse ways.
 I'm a happier developer when I surround myself with people who are attentive to details, not necessarily to say that I want to work only with those at the peak of their game, but with those who take pride in delivering quality and supporting the team's success.
 The most successful and plesant developers I've met understand that the goal is not to deliver the best individual contribution and feed their egos, but to help the team to perform their best, together.
 And with that, also help themselves, by enabling others to grow and contribute, taking a share of the responsibilities of the team.
 Best recipe for avoiding burnouts, getting tons of satisfaction, recognition and develop friendships, by the way.

 Now that I've opened my LinkedIn profile and started to look for opportunities, I've also started being contacted by recruiters about all sorts of openings, which of course, I'm grateful for.
 These, together with the job postings I've been applying to myself, made me think about some weird dynamics going on in the current market.
 The entire hiring process seems very transactional, and dry.
-I've been asked to fill out forms, take automated coding challenges online, sometimes even before the initial conversation, and when the conversation happens is not uncommion for the first important question asked be about how much I'm willing to earn.
+I've been asked to fill out forms, take automated coding challenges online, sometimes even before the initial conversation, and when the conversation happens is not uncommon for the first important question asked be about how much I'm willing to earn.
 I understand that companies need to filter out candidates while being mindful about their limited resources, but I can't help but feel that the process is missing something hugely important not only for the candidates, but maybe in a worse way, hurting the companies themselves.
 After all, candidates often develop a sense of connection between the hiring process and the company's culture and values, leading them to decide whether to move forward or walk away.
 While companies, I have the feeling, are missing out on great talents not even being aware of what in their hiring process is driving them away.
 This might seem a critique to recruiters and people in charge of the interviews, but I think the problem is deeper than that.
 It's a systemic issue, related to the current economics, an overall lack of experience, and voice from engineers participating in the process on the company's side.
 I'm not going to extend on that in this post though, but I want to talk about my opinion on what makes a good hiring process, and what I'm looking for in my next job interview.

 I've been doing software development for a while now, and I've been lucky to work with some great teams and companies and am very fulfilled about how I've managed to succeed in the positions I've worked on, even through the challenging moments along the way.
 After ten years working as a software engineer, I can say that at least 50% of my time is not writing code.
 This wasn't the case in my initial years as a junior/mid-level developer, but as time passed, even if I produce a lot of code, I spend a lot of my time communicating!